ervishalkale/delta-demo/README.md

 # delta-demo
-this is my demo repo for learning
+this is my demo repo for learning.